sportyCodey/Java/README.md

 Traversal
 *********************************************************

-Solutions to practice exercises in Programming 2 and self-study:
+Solutions to practice exercises in the Programming 2 class I took and from self-study:
 Exercise_Problems1,
 Exercise_Problems2,
 (Please note the problems are in no specific order)